hwanggwu/driving_history/README.md

 Please open the gitbundle from your preferred terminal application and navigate into the main folder using cd driving_history.
 The core codes are located on the `/src` folder.
 Don't forget to run a bundle install if you want to run the tests!

-Once completed you can run the program by executing `javac Main.java` to compile the java file, you could get all '.class' files.
+Once completed you can run the program by executing `javac Main.java` to compile the java file, you could get all `.class` files.

 Then you could run `java Main` to get start from main function.
 You will get the following information:
 <Please enter the input file name (w/ .txt):